DLBPointon/grit-realtime/README.md

 ### Phase 1 - Data Harvest from Jira
 In Python 3.17, I have produced a script which pulls data from the online ticketing platform used in the team, Jira.
 This data includes various statistics, from pre and post curation, about the genome at hand.

+Currently planning for this to be cron based. e.g. run at 10:30 everyday to see is there have been updates in the previous day.
+Also planning an ability to overwrite the automatically produced TSV with a user supplied one (this will have to be added as a second tab to the app).

 This utilises:

 |Module | Reason |